awsdocs/aws-lambda-developer-guide/doc_source/samples-blank.md

 # Blank function sample application for AWS Lambda<a name="samples-blank"></a>

 The blank function sample application is a starter application that demonstrates common operations in Lambda with a function that calls the Lambda API\.
-It shows the use of logging, environment variables, AWS X\-Ray tracing, layers, unit tests and theAWS SDK\.
+It shows the use of logging, environment variables, AWS X\-Ray tracing, layers, unit tests and the AWS SDK\.
 Explore this application to learn about building Lambda functions in your programming language, or use it as a starting point for your own projects\.

 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/sample-blank.png)